Pisces the Chameleon

 A Pisces type will bring to the fore whatever part of himself matches whoever he is talking to and deemphasize parts of himself that don’t match.
 In doing so, he can take the form of an ideal person the other is dreaming of.
 A Piscean usually doesn’t realize he is doing this and frequently his motivation, at least initially, is enthusiasm for the other person.
 Another part of his motivation is to avoid the other person’s judgment and to enjoy and share the pleasurable feeling of merging with another by understanding them from the inside.
 This creates rapport and engenders trust in the other person, because the Piscean is willing to walk a mile in their moccasins and in fact may already be doing so without being asked.

 This causes unexpected casualties.
-To a person who has been relating with a Piscean, the whole process can feel as if he is standing on the beach and the Piscean is a large, seemingly gentle wave which flowed up and over them, and is now pulling away.
+To a person who has been relating with a Piscean, the whole process can feel as if he is standing on the beach and the Piscean is a large, seemingly gentle wave which flowed up and over them, sending runnels into every corner, crack and crevice of their personality and filling them up.
+That person who is experiencing Piscean rapport, understanding and compassion may feel seen and understood in a deeper way than ever before in their life.
+Because the process of Piscean merging is so gradual and so unspoken, it’s easy for that person to take the Pisces for granted.
 When the Piscean pulls away, it can leave the other person feeling bereft and tugged strongly off-center.
 The Piscean may perceive this and feel sad but also feel that there is nothing they can do about it while still maintaining their own center.

 Certainly it is hard to be a Piscean, but that’s no reason to be a victim of your own nature.
 Being aware of these tendencies is half the battle.
 The other half is to be responsible in how you handle your connections with other people.
 Go into each situation knowing that you’re a chameleon and be ready to show more of yourself, not just the parts you think others will like, approve of and resonate with.
 It is uncomfortable to hold to your center against the tide of other people’s disapproval and disappointment, but it is a skill necessary for building identity and becoming a coherent self.